 Xiaoran Tong, <authors>, Alison Motsinger-Reif

-Abstract
+Abstract [150 words for Nature Genetics]

 Detecting gene by environment interactions (GxEs) for diseases enriches the ontology of genetic effects and helps identify environmental targets for interventions with the goal of improving health outcomes.
 However, combining the dimensions of the genome and exposome poses challenges in terms of both computational and statistical power.
 Both additive and multiplicative genome-wide variance quantitative trait loci (vQTL) analysis methods have recently received attention for their ability to find candidate single nucleotide polymorphisms (SNPs) for GxEs without actual environmental exposome profiling.
 The rationale is that unaccounted for GxEs cause the residual variance of a quantitative trait to change across allele dosages—a non-uniformity that, when captured, suggests GxEs.